imclaren/blog/_posts/2014-08-12-robin-williams.md

 But anyway.
 This was before all of that.
 Her friends suggested, and then insisted with ever-increasing intensity, that we all go to the movies to see Aladdin.

 For the youngsters out there, it's important to remember that this was the first.
 The very first.
 Animated movie that was funny for both adults and children.
 I was absolutely convinced that it would be an excruciating waste of time.
-And even the prospect of going to the movies with this very nice girl was not enough to convince me to go.
+And even the prospect of going to the movies with this very nice girl was not enough of an incentive to convince me to go.

 ### 3. His genius was that he made it look effortless